Skip to main content

 The Michelin Plate designation, awarded consecutively for 2024 and 2025, signals competent, well-sourced cooking rather than a technical fine-dining performance.
 Michelin awards Plates to restaurants demonstrating good cooking — not necessarily complex or avant-garde, but consistent and honest.
 That context is useful for calibrating expectations: Fanny Bay is not trying to be Le Bernardin in New York City or a maximalist tasting-menu experience.
 It is a focused, product-driven room where the shellfish should do the talking.

 At $$$ pricing, Fanny Bay sits at a mid-high position in Vancouver's dining market, below the $$$$ tier occupied by venues like Kissa Tanto and Masayoshi, but above a casual oyster-bar price point.
-For that spend, you should expect well-handled shellfish, a wine list with purpose, and service that understands the product.
-If you want to spend less on raw oysters in the city, the retail counter at Fanny Bay itself is worth knowing about , the same sourcing, lower overhead, and a different format for the same product.
+For that spend, you should expect well-handled shellfish, a wine list with purpose, service that understands the product.
+If you want to spend less on raw oysters in the city, the retail counter at Fanny Bay itself is worth knowing about, the same sourcing, lower overhead, a different format for the same product.

 The Wine Program

-A seafood restaurant at the $$$ tier with Michelin recognition has a clear obligation on the wine side, and the pairing logic here should follow the food.
-Pacific oysters from British Columbia waters have a mineral salinity that calls for high-acid, unoaked whites , Chablis, Muscadet, dry Riesling, or the increasingly strong offering from B.C.'s own Okanagan Valley.
+A seafood restaurant at the $$$ tier with Michelin recognition has a clear obligation on the wine side, the pairing logic here should follow the food.
+Pacific oysters from British Columbia waters have a mineral salinity that calls for high-acid, unoaked whites, Chablis, Muscadet, dry Riesling, or the increasingly strong offering from B.C.'s own Okanagan Valley.
 For an explorer-type diner, the interesting question at Fanny Bay is whether the list leans into local B.C. wine alongside the classic European pairings, or defaults to a safe but generic seafood wine selection.
-Our full Vancouver wineries guide gives useful context on what the Okanagan is producing right now, and it's worth cross-referencing if wine is a priority for your visit.
-A well-constructed list here would include Okanagan Pinot Gris, a Chablis premier cru, and at least one Champagne or quality Crémant option.
+Our full Vancouver wineries guide gives useful context on what the Okanagan is producing right now, it's worth cross-referencing if wine is a priority for your visit.
+A well-constructed list here would include Okanagan Pinot Gris, a Chablis premier cru, at least one Champagne or quality Crémant option.
 Whether Fanny Bay delivers that depth is the test worth applying when you arrive.

 The $$$ price tier also implies a wine list with enough range to move beyond house pours.
 If you are booking as a wine-focused diner, it is worth asking the front-of-house team directly about pairing options before you order.
 The leading seafood restaurants at this price point treat the wine service as integral to the meal, not an afterthought.
-For comparison, St. Roch Fine Oysters + Bar in Raleigh demonstrates what a focused wine-and-shellfish program looks like when it is fully built out , a useful benchmark for what the category can achieve.
+For comparison, St. Roch Fine Oysters + Bar in Raleigh demonstrates what a focused wine-and-shellfish program looks like when it is fully built out, a useful benchmark for what the category can achieve.

 Booking and Logistics